-I have served for four years as the Vice President of membership with the Raleigh Sister Cities, a Global Peace Initiative founded by Former US President Dwight Eisenhower.
-I also serve as an executive director with the African Diaspora Coalition of North Carolina, with the goal of enhancing African Economic Empowerment and Unity.
-I have been the lead liaison in cultivating the growing partnership between the North Carolina Museum of Natural Sciences and the National Museums of Kenya.
-Working with incredible high-level officials and scientists has been a very humbling experience.
+Isaac Kuria is the President and Founder of Myles of Great Hopes and leads the organization’s general operations and strategic direction across several states and different countries.
+In addition to involvement in various organizations, Isaac has also continued to serve as the as Vice President of membership for the Raleigh Sister Cities for the past 4-years, a Global Peace Initiative founded by Former US President Dwight Eisenhower.
+As an Executive Director of the African Diaspora Coalition of North Carolina he has furthered the goal of enhancing African Economic Empowerment and Unity and has additionally been credited as the lead liaison in building the bridge between the North Carolina Museum of Natural Sciences, Raleigh NC and the National Museums of Kenya and fostering the growing partnership.

 Isaac is of Kenyan origin and while he appreciates the renowned beauty of the country and the hospitality of the people, he acknowledges the immense challenges due to lack of adequate clean water especially in the arid and semi-arid districts, which come with the additional impact on sanitation, health and education.
 Isaac feels deeply that it is critical to empower the communities with strategic, yet realistic and sustainable hope, through the vision for Myles of Great Hopes.